minio/simdcsv/README.md

 	}
 ```

-Note that this algorithm would not work correctly if two or more masks would have a bit set in the same position, but since we know that will not be the case it is safe to assume this.
+Note that this algorithm would not work correctly if two or more masks would have a bit set in the same position, but since we know that will never be the case, it is safe to assume this.

 In order to get the assembly, we take advantage of the Golang compiler and extract the generated assembly using the `go tool objdump` as follows: